eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/40_peering.md

 * **History Nodes**: stores chain data for L2 history solutions
 * etc.

-Therefore, when set up as peers EOS nodes typically validate the blocks and transactions they receive and relay them to other peers if valid.
-Nodes can also be set up to respond to API requests from clients, provide historical data about blocks and transactions, etc.
+Therefore, when set up as peers, EOS nodes validate the blocks and transactions they receive and relay them to other peers by default, if valid.
+Nodes can also be set up to respond to API requests from clients, provide historical data about blocks and transactions, etc. This separation of concerns makes the blockchain more efficient.

 ## How to set up peers

+> ℹ️ The peer connection process must be performed on the local environment of each peer.
+Therefore, peering involves planning and agreement among some of the nodes that will act as peers in the EOS network.

-Peering can be set up by configuring the `net_plugin` of each `nodeos` instance whose node will act as peer.
+Peering can be set up by configuring the `net_plugin` of each `nodeos` instance whose node will act as a peer.
 The most important options are:

 * `p2p-listen-endpoint arg`: local `host:port` for incoming p2p connections
 * `p2p-server-address arg`: public `host:port` for incoming p2p connections